Is Twitch better on browser or app?

 Twitch is the hub for many live streamers, whether it's in the gaming or vlogging niche.
 Most of them even stream on Twitch as their full-time job and earn more than just bread and butter.

 However, to achieve this, most novice streamers often worry too much about how to get Twitch followers fast.
-While it certainly requires some time and patience to grow a loyal audience, Twitch has made it more convenient for streamers with the option of using either mobile and desktop apps or browser-based apps.
+While it certainly requires some time and patience to grow a loyal audience, anyone can simply get more Twitch followers from UseViral.
+Twitch has made things more convenient for streamers with the option of using either mobile and desktop apps or browser-based apps.

 But this has led many streamers to wonder which one is best for them or their niche and whether Twitch is better on browser or app.
 Therefore, in this article, we are going to shed light on both versions to help you make a better decision for your live streaming.
 Read on!